GenesisFR/HowToBecomeGoodAtShooters/README.md

 - 2 types of CC builds:

 #### Eclipse
-- good for Heroic content and CP4s, only useful in legendaries if your group focuses affected targets and has enough damage to kill them quickly
+- good for Heroic content and CP4s, only efficient in legendaries if your group focuses affected targets and has enough damage to kill them quickly
+- can be used as an offensive skill build on Challenging or lower difficulty content, in that case prefer the Eclipse backpack and Capacitor
 - spreads status effects on kill, therefore, the Eclipse chest is a must
-- also spreads status effects from Scorpio (TODO: test if Scorpio stacks and TP debuffs)
+- also spreads status effects from Scorpio (TODO: test if TP debuffs are also spread)
 - preferred skills are riot foam/firestarter, airburst seeker and burn/emp sticky bomb
 - bigger cooldowns